lindsay-stevens/enketo-validate/README.md

 This app can be used:

-1. via the command-line, e.g. in a non-javascript form builder such as pyxform
+1. via the command-line, e.g. in a non-javascript form builder such as [pyxform](https://github.com/XLSForm/pyxform).
-2. as a javascript nodeJS module to be used in your own javascript application
+2. as a nodeJS module to be used in your own javascript application

-Live demo web application (for testing only) that uses Enketo Validate as a module: https://validate.enketo.org [source code](https://github.com/enketo/enketo-validate-webapp)
+Live demo web application (meant for testing purposes only) that uses Enketo Validate (and ODK Validate) as a module: https://validate.enketo.org [source code](https://github.com/enketo/enketo-validate-webapp)

 ### Via Command-line